apache/openwhisk/ansible/README.md

 The remote Docker API is required for collecting logs using the Ansible playbook [logs.yml](logs.yml).

 ##### Activate docker0 network (local dev only)

-> This is an optional step for local deployment.

 The OpenWhisk deployment via Ansible uses the `docker0` network interface to deploy OpenWhisk and it does not exist on Docker for Mac environment.